Conditions Reference

 If [Not] Ask <Message>, <HeaderText>, <IconName>, <YesButtonText>, <NoButtonText> Then

 Asks for message and enters the loop is answer is positive.
 You can use [Return] function to make the message appear in multiple lines.
+Use the SetAskTimeout command to set a timeout, where the Yes button is automatically clicked, if the user does not react.
+The following settings commands have effect on the window: SetBodyFont, SetBodyColor, SetHeaderFont, SetHeaderColor, SetBackgroundImage, ResetBackgroundImage, SetScaling, EnableTopMost/DisableTopMost and the visual effects commands.
 IconName refers to an internal icon name of icons listed in the "Icon Explorer" in the script editor.
 Further icons can added with the AddCustomIcon command.
-You also point directly to an image file preferably by in png format and the size must be 64x64 pixels or less.
+You also point directly to an image file preferably by in png format.

 Example: If Ask "Do you want to empty your recycle bin?"
 Then EmptyRecycleBin